Pennsylvania Route 739: Route description

 PA 739 begins at the Dingman's Ferry Bridge, where CR 560 ends.
-The road starts by paying a toll for a bridge, which is manned by hand.
+The road starts by paying a toll for a bridge, which is collected by hand.
 It goes through dense forests and meets US 209 in Dingmans Ferry.
 The road then goes north through dense forests.
 Silver Lake Road (State Route 2004, SR 2004), leaves to the left.
 Soon after the intersection with Sproul Road, PA 739 leaves the Delaware Water Gap National Recreation Area.

 The road passes west of a park and ride lot before PA 739 crosses a traffic light with SR 2001, also known as Milford Road.
 The road continues through the dense forest and passes three of five Dingman Township schools.
 PA 739 meets up with SR 2006 (Log Tavern Road).
 PA 739 leaves Dingman Township and enters Blooming Grove Township.

 Continuing north, PA 739 intersects with Interstate 84 (I-84) at Exit 34 (formerly Exit 9) just south of Lords Valley.
 The road goes farther, crossing SR 4004 and PA 434.
 At this time, PA 739 changes names to Glen Eyre Road.
 PA 739 ends at an intersection with US 6 in Blooming Grove.
 Although the route ends at US 6, the Glen Eyre Road designation continues on.